Stay up to date

 Keep up to date with our latest news and analysis by subscribing to our regular newsletter

 McGinley Support Services (Infrastructure) Ltd prides itself on its commitment to equality and diversity which is at the heart of the Company’s values.
 The Company embraces diversity and aims to promote the benefits of diversity in all of our business activities.
 We seek to develop a business culture that reflects that belief.
-We want McGinley Support Services to be regarded as an exemplar employer within the public and private sector.
+We want McGinley Support Services to be regarded as an exemplary employer within the public and private sectors.

 The infrastructure industry has historically been male-dominated with many roles falling within engineering and construction disciplines.

 We acknowledge that, unfortunately, it will take time to get to that point, but that is our clear goal.
 Gender pay gap information illustrates the difference in ‘pay’ between all men and women in a workforce irrespective of the role or grade.
 This is different to equal pay, which measures the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
-Like much of the infrastructure sector, MSSI currently has a weighting of more senior men to women that manifests in a gender pay gap that is above the national average, but is broadly in line with the sector.
+Like much of the infrastructure sector, MSSI currently has a weighting of more senior men to women that manifests in a gender pay gap that is above the national average but is broadly in line with the sector.